Environmental Policy and Management System

 Challenges and Commitments

-GGC is committed to conducting business with environmental and social responsibility by emphasizing business operations that do not cause environmental impacts throughout the value chain and by pushing for environmental management policies, establishment of a biodiversity management policy and promoting the development of sustainable environmentally friendly products and services.
+GGC is committed to conducting business with environmental and social responsibility by emphasizing operations that prevent environmental impacts across the value chain through the promotion of environmental management policies, the establishment of Biodiversity and Forested Resource Conservation Commitments, and the development of sustainable Eco-Friendly Products and services.

 Key Stakeholders